DigitalCommons/land-explorer-front-end/docs/intro.md

 # Introduction to Land Explorer

-Land Explorer is a web app with 3 repositories of code:
+Land Explorer is a web app with 4 repositories of code:

 * A static monopage site
 * A React app
+* A typescript back-end server
-* A typescript server
+* A typescript property-boundaries-service server

 And 3 sources of data:

 * The Land Explorer MySQL database
+* The Property Boundaries MySQL database, containing property boundary and ownership information
 * Mapbox Studio
-* A separate MySQL database containing property boundary information

 First we'll describe the codebases and then the data sources.